bblais/bblais.github.io-src/content/articles/death_debate1.md

 Title: Supporting Dualism
 Date: 2014-05-16
 Subtitle: A Profound Distortion

-<iframe width="560" height="315" src="//www.youtube.com/embed/h0YtL5eiBYw" frameborder="0" allowfullscreen></iframe>
+image: Screen Shot 2021-07-26 at 15.09.13.png

 I just finished listening to this excellent debate.
 I thought the proponents of dualism were credulous, and ignored the specific requests by the opponents to rule out alternatives.
 I'll get into that in another post, but I had to respond to this one point immediately, because it is so easy to confirm that it jumped out at me.

+<iframe width="560" height="315" src="//www.youtube.com/embed/h0YtL5eiBYw" frameborder="0" allowfullscreen></iframe>

 At [time point 1h26m29s] we have the following:

 Eben Alexander: